ttltrk/TTT/FLASHCARDS/DB_FLASH/DB_FLASH.md

 ---

 ```
-1.1 - step - client try to reach the DB via Network Layer
+1.1 - client try to reach the DB via Network Layer

 -- Front End --

-2.1 - step - tokenizing a query - checking if it is a valid command like (select, create, insert, etc)
+2.1 - tokenizing a query - checking if it is a valid command like (select, create, insert, etc)
 2.2 - parser will join the tokens together (if it is make sense)
 2.3 - using optimizer

+-- Execution Engine

+3.1 - Query executor

 ```